BIONF/HaMStR/README.md

 ...
 ```

-The first line (started with #) is optional.
-The last 2 columns (abbr. taxon name and genome version) are also optional.
+The header line (started with #) is a Must.
+The values of the last 2 columns (abbr. taxon name and genome version) are, however, optional.
 If you want to specify a new version for a genome, you need to define also the abbr. taxon name, so that the genome version is always at the 4th column in the mapping file.

 Please check this [wiki page](https://github.com/BIONF/HaMStR/wiki/Add-new-taxa-to-HaMStR) for more details.